Color vision: Color vision in nonhumans

-Many species can see light with frequencies outside the human "visible spectrum".
+Many species can see light with frequencies outside the visible spectrum.
 Bees and many other insects can detect ultraviolet light, which helps them to find nectar in flowers.
 Plant species that depend on insect pollination may owe reproductive success to ultraviolet "colors" and patterns rather than how colorful they appear to humans.
 Birds, too, can see into the ultraviolet (300–400 nm), and some have sex-dependent markings on their plumage that are visible only in the ultraviolet range.
 Many animals that can see into the ultraviolet range, however, cannot see red light or any other reddish wavelengths.
 For example, bees' visible spectrum ends at about 590 nm, just before the orange wavelengths start.
 Birds, however, can see some red wavelengths, although not as far into the light spectrum as humans.
 It is a myth that the common goldfish is the only animal that can see both infrared and ultraviolet light; their color vision extends into the ultraviolet but not the infrared.

 The basis for this variation is the number of cone types that differ between species.
 Mammals, in general, have a color vision of a limited type, and usually have red–green color blindness, with only two types of cones.
 Humans, some primates, and some marsupials see an extended range of colors, but only by comparison with other mammals.
 Most non-mammalian vertebrate species distinguish different colors at least as well as humans, and many species of birds, fish, reptiles, and amphibians, and some invertebrates, have more than three cone types and probably superior color vision to humans.

 In most Catarrhini (Old World monkeys and apes—primates closely related to humans), there are three types of color receptors (known as cone cells), resulting in trichromatic color vision.
 These primates, like humans, are known as trichromats.
 Many other primates (including New World monkeys) and other mammals are dichromats, which is the general color vision state for mammals that are active during the day (i.e., felines, canines, ungulates).
 Nocturnal mammals may have little or no color vision.
 Trichromat non-primate mammals are rare.